drewsamsen/supacards-api/API_DOCUMENTATION.md

 #### Delete a Card

 ```
-DELETE /api/cards/:id
+DELETE /api/cards/id/:id
 ```

-Deletes a card.
+Deletes a specific card.
 The card must belong to a deck owned by the authenticated user.

 **Headers:**